Themes are the fundamental and often universal ideas explored in a literary work.

 The Struggle Between Reason and Emotion

-In his opening lines to Demetrius, Philo complains that Antony has abandoned the military endeavors on which his reputation is based for Cleopatra’s sake.
-His criticism of Antony’s “dotage,” or stupidity, introduces a tension between reason and emotion that runs throughout the play (I.i.1).
+In the play’s opening lines, Philo complains to Demetrius that Antony has abandoned the military endeavors on which his reputation is based for Cleopatra’s sake.
+His criticism of Antony’s “dotage,” or stupidity, introduces a tension between reason and emotion that runs throughout the play (1.1.1).
 Antony and Cleopatra’s first exchange heightens this tension, as they argue whether their love can be put into words and understood or whether it exceeds such faculties and boundaries of reason.
-If, according to Roman consensus, Antony is the military hero and disciplined statesmen that Caesar and others believe him to be, then he seems to have happily abandoned his reason in order to pursue his passion.
-He declares: “Let Rome in Tiber melt, and the wide arch / Of the ranged empire fall” (I.i.35–36).
+If, according to Roman consensus, Antony is the military hero and disciplined statesmen that Octavius and others believe him to be, then he seems to have happily abandoned his reason in favor of passion.
+He declares: “Let Rome in Tiber melt and the wide arch / Of the ranged empire fall” (1.1.38–39).
 The play, however, is more concerned with the battle between reason and emotion than the triumph of one over the other, and this battle is waged most forcefully in the character of Antony.
-More than any other character in the play, Antony vacillates between Western and Eastern sensibilities, feeling pulled by both his duty to the empire and his desire for pleasure, his want of military glory and his passion for Cleopatra.
-Soon after his nonchalant dismissal of Caesar’s messenger, the empire, and his duty to it, he chastises himself for his neglect and commits to return to Rome, lest he “lose [him]self in dotage” (I.ii.106).
+More than any other character in the play, Antony struggles with the competing forces of reason and emotion, which are linked to Rome and Egypt, respectively.

-As the play progresses, Antony continues to inhabit conflicting identities that play out the struggle between reason and emotion.
-At one moment, he is the vengeful war hero whom Caesar praises and fears.
+Antony begins the play with some concern that he might “lose [him]self in dotage” (1.2.129).
+As the play progresses, his struggle to remain committed to reason over emotion grows increasingly intense.
+At one moment, he is the vengeful war hero whom Octavius praises and fears.
 Soon thereafter, he sacrifices his military position by unwisely allowing Cleopatra to determine his course of action.
 As his Roman allies—even the ever-faithful Enobarbus—abandon him, Antony feels that he has, indeed, lost himself in dotage, and he determines to rescue his noble identity by taking his own life.
-At first, this course of action may appear to be a triumph of reason over passion or of Western sensibilities over Eastern ones, but the play is not that simple.
-Although Antony dies believing himself a man of honor, discipline, and reason, our understanding of him is not nearly as straight-forward.
-In order to come to terms with Antony’s character, we must analyze the aspects of his identity that he ignores.
+At first, this course of action may appear to be a triumph of reason over passion.
+Although Antony dies believing himself a man of honor, discipline, and reason, our understanding of him is not nearly as straightforward.
+To come to terms with Antony’s character, we must analyze the aspects of his identity that he ignores.
 He is, in the end, a man ruled by passion as much as by reason.
 Likewise, the play offers us a worldview in which one sensibility cannot easily dominate another.
 Reason cannot ever fully conquer the passions, nor can passion wholly undo reason.

 Read about the related theme of the complexity of action in Shakespeare’s Hamlet.